 3. Improved Employee Productivity and Quality of Service

 Repetitive tasks are the main reason why employees feel unmotivated.
-The mundane tasks not only take up time, but they also hurt the overall productivity of your employees.
+The mundane tasks not only take up time but also hurt the overall productivity of your employees.

 Eliminating repetitive tasks allows your employees to focus on more critical business activities.
 It can enhance the morale in employees and improves creativity.